Alpine Hut-to-hut Hiking

 (optional Mt.Ticarica loop adds 0.9mi/1.5km and 660ft/200m)

-We wake up surrounded by the serenity of the mountains.
-We enjoy a short walk along a small lake surrounded by larch forest and start ascending, eventually reaching the tree line and continuing our hike on limestone rock.
+You’ll wake up surrounded by the serenity of the mountains.
+Enjoy a short walk along a small lake surrounded by larch forest and start ascending, eventually reaching the tree line and continuing your hike on limestone rock.
 Reaching the peak of Mt.
 Ticarica (6834ft/2071m), a majestic view opens up as the Triglav Lakes Valley unfurls beneath us and Mt.
 Krn looms in the distance.
 Hiking through alpine meadows is the best way to get a feel for the traditional herding lifestyle that still exists in this region, with shepherds spending whole summers looking after their animals in the mountains and making great local dairy products.
 Explore the shepherds’ traditional way of life and stop for lunch to taste the local delicacies, such as ricotta cheese, hearty mountain soup with vegetables, homemade tea and honey brandy.
 With some luck the shepherds might also expand the bellows of their accordions and play some traditional alpine tunes.

 Accommodation in mountain hut Koca pri Triglavskih jezerih.